DanielDent/docker-nginx-ssl-proxy/README.md

 Certificates from Let's Encrypt are issued with a 90 day expiration.
 This image will automatically renew the certificate when it is 60 days old.

-## WARNING 1
+## WARNING

-This image's default configuration includes a String-Transport-Security header with expiry set to 1 week.
-Visitors' browsers will cache this header for a week and will refuse to connect except over SSL.
+This image's default configuration includes a String-Transport-Security header with expiry set to 18 weeks (~ 4 months).
+Visitors' browsers will cache this header for 6 months and will refuse to connect except over SSL.

 Eventually, you may wish to:
    * Increase the header's expiration time.
    * Have your domain included in browser [HSTS Preload](https://hstspreload.appspot.com/) lists.

-## WARNING 2

-At some point the default String-Transport-Security header may be increased to stronger settings.

 ## Example Use (via docker-compose)